wizche/cbportfolio/README.md

 > When running the mixed strategy, at every run the latest strategy is saved to a `strategy.lock` file.

+> **Disclaimer:** This software is for educational purposes only.
+Please be carefull when trading with real money.
+The author assume **no responsibility** for your trading results!
+Use this at your own risk!

 ## Getting started

 In order to generate **real** orders and access account balance you need an API key for Coinbase Pro.
 You can get one at https://pro.coinbase.com/profile/api.